 PSC-253.
 International Politics in East Asia.
-Surveys the main currents of international politics in East Asia in the 20th century and in the new millennium, with an emphasis on events since the end of the cold war.
-Examines the foreign policies of main players in this area, including China, Japan, Korea, Russia, and the United States.
-We will also explore the evolution of international institutions and norms pertinent to East Asia.
+(Spring; Dallas) This course surveys the main currents of international politics in East Asia since World War Two, with an emphasis on events since the end of the cold war.
+It considers the sequential rise of the economies of Japan, the four East Asian tigers, and finally Southeast Asia and China, and how regional integration across East Asian countries differs from other regions in the world.
+Furthermore, it examines the foreign policies of the main players in this area, including the important role of the United States, and it explores the evolution of international institutions and norms pertinent to East Asia.

 PSC-254.
 Politics of the Arab-Israeli Conflict.
-(Winter; Lobe) In this class students will develop an understanding of the origins, development, and essence of the Arab-Israeli conflict as well as the challenges involved in resolving the conflict.
+In this class students will develop an understanding of the origins, development, and essence of the Arab-Israeli conflict as well as the challenges involved in resolving the conflict.
 The conflict will be examined in its historical, political, and human dimensions.

 PSC-256.
 Model United Nations.
-(Winter; Watson) This course prepares students to participate in the National Model United Nations (NMUN), the largest UN simulation in the world.
+(Winter; Angrist) This course prepares students to participate in the National Model United Nations (NMUN), the largest UN simulation in the world.
 The NMUN program provides students a better understanding of the inner working of the United Nations.
 Its goals are to develop diplomatic skills amongst college students while at the same time helping to increase the levels of interaction and interdependence that exist between the academic communities around the world.
 At the simulation, students and faculty from five continents work feverishly to propose resolutions addressing regional conflicts, peacekeeping, human rights, woman and children, economic and social development, and the environment.
 Students are permitted to take PSC 256 multiple times, but this course can only count once toward a PSC major, ID major or minor.